(2) Obamacare: Spare Parts for a Book

 There are two more steps to this transition.
 But before getting to them, it seems best to run dual systems while you phase one out and phase the other in.
 It may even prove to be best to run two systems indefinitely.
 Three principles emerge:

 I. It would be pretty hard to run dual systems without also running subsidies for both.
 This would be part of Equal Justice Under the Law.
 It's hard to run dual subsidies until you know what the final rules would be.
 Some subsidies may be difficult to match, and require equivalent subsidies, which are harder to devise.

 II.
 Dual systems and patchwork fixes always provide loopholes for someone seeking to take advantage.
 Some agency must be designated to keep this in line, using the principle of each system being charged with watching the other one.
 When you deal with one-seventh of the GDP, tremendous scams are entirely possible.
 A system of balanced whistle-blowing could effect great savings without the same surveillance costs.

 III It isn't necessary to pay for everything.
-The reader will of course have noticed that paying for all of medical care would save perfectly stupendous amounts of money.
+The reader will, of course, have noticed that paying for all of the medical care would save perfectly stupendous amounts of money.
 But paying for half of it would also save stupendous amounts.
 And even paying for only a quarter or a third of everything medical would save the economy two or three percent of Gross Domestic Product.
 That wouldn't be a failure, it would be a tremendous success.
 In fact, it might be all the change the economy could withstand for a few years.